Smartmayukh/Pied-Piper-AI-Emo-Compression/README.md

             final_audio += AudioSegment.from_mp3(os.path.join(output_dir, f"segment_{count}_low.mp3"))

+ </pre>

- using a low_bitrate of 8k and high_bitrate of 128k will give noticable transitions.
+ Using a low_bitrate of 8k and high_bitrate of 128k will give noticable transitions.
 But to improve listening experience use 64k-128k or 32k-128k combinations.
- </pre>

 # Installation Guide